 If your crawl space has an uncovered dirt floor, it’s very likely that moisture is rising up from the dirt and into your home.
 This problem can lead to other issues, including mold and wood rot.
 To prevent this, install a crawl space vapor barrier over the dirt.

 Some houseplant varieties release a lot of moisture into the air through transpiration, which can make your home more humid.
 While transpiration occurs with all plants, if you’re trying to reduce humidity in your home, it’s better to select plants that are known for absorbing humidity, such as Peace Lilies, Boston Ferns, English Ivy, and Tillandsia (air plants).

 You can either purchase a portable dehumidifier that you can move to whichever area of your home that needs it most, or you can purchase a whole-home dehumidifier.
 While a whole-home dehumidifier has a higher upfront cost, it has the advantage of being able to monitor your home’s humidity levels and adjust the humidity accordingly.

 Is your AC having trouble cooling your home on hot, muggy days?
-Our team of San Antonio HVAC experts is ready to provide you with service you can trust.
+Our team of Canyon Lake HVAC experts is ready to provide you with service you can trust.
 Contact Air Care & Canyon Lake Air Conditioning today!